Contact structures with singularities: from local to global: The -contact Darboux theorem

 The following example shows that it is possible to have both local models appearing on one connected component of the critical set.
-Furthermore, it shows in the case where the Reeb vector field is singular, we can only prove the normal form pointwise and does not hold in a local neighbourhood as when the Reeb vector field is regular.
+Furthermore, it shows in the case where the Reeb vector field is singular, we can only prove the normal form pointwise and the result does not hold in a local neighbourhood as in the case when the Reeb vector field is regular.

 \begin{example} $(S^2\times S^1, \alpha=\sin \varphi d\theta+\cos\varphi \frac{dh}{h})$ where $(\theta,h)$ are the polar coordinates on $S^2$ and $\varphi$ the coordinate on $S^1$.
-The Reeb vector field is given by $R= \sin \varphi \frac{\partial}{\partial \theta}+\cos \varphi h\frac{\partial}{\partial h}$. \end{example}
+The Reeb vector field is given by $R_\alpha= \sin \varphi \frac{\partial}{\partial \theta}+\cos \varphi h\frac{\partial}{\partial h}$. \end{example}

 We will prove that there are at least two points where the Reeb vector field is singular in the compact, $3$-dimensional case.
 This will be a corollary of the following.
 By definition of the $b^m$-tangent bundle, the Reeb vector field is tangent to the critical set.
 We can prove that in dimension $3$, the Reeb vector field is in fact Hamiltonian with respect to the induced area form from the contact condition.
 We will prove the following theorem: